theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 Lately I've been sharpening my algorithm writing skills, and one of the "challenges" I came across has to do with **substring search**.

-As I like to take a shot at things before being fed an answer, I was surprised with the level of complexity some of the solutions I stumbled upon after my attempt presents: From *rolling hashes* (Rabin-Karp) to *prefixes that are also suffixes* (KMP).
+As I like to take a shot at things before being fed an answer, I was surprised with the level of complexity some of the solutions I stumbled upon after my attempt present, among which *rolling hashes* (Rabin-Karp) and *prefixes that are also suffixes* (KMP).

-Before diving into these solutions, let's take a look at what might be regarded as the classical approach to substring search.
+Before diving into these solutions, let's take a look at what might be regarded as the brute-force or non-optimized approach to substring search.

-*P.S.: All code examples are written in JavaScript, but bare in mind that the programming concepts they convey are in no way language dependent.*
+*P.S.: All code examples are written in JavaScript, yet the concepts they illustrate remain cross-language.*

 ## The Problem with Substring Search